Arise Virtual Solutions (Arise.com) Profile

 - Apply to enroll in client-specific certification, each of which carries a fee, and lasts from two days to several weeks.

-- Complete training; begin working, assuming there are available positions.
+- Complete the training; begin working, assuming there are available positions.

 The initial outlay of time and money is large, and the ongoing costs are significant.
 There is no guarantee that you will get the hours you need to recoup those costs.